MGM Growth Properties (MGP) Received its Third Buy in a Row

-After Citigroup and Nomura gave MGM Growth Properties (NYSE: MGP) a Buy rating last month, the company received another Buy, this time from Deutsche Bank.
-Analyst Carlo Santarelli reiterated a Buy rating on MGM Growth Properties today and set a price target of $29.00.
-The company’s shares closed last Tuesday at $24.25.
+After Citigroup and Deutsche Bank gave MGM Growth Properties (NYSE: MGP) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Daniel Adam maintained a Buy rating on MGM Growth Properties yesterday and set a price target of $29.00.
+The company’s shares closed last Wednesday at $23.64.

-According to TipRanks.com, Santarelli is a 4-star analyst with an average return of 1.7% and a 53.4% success rate.
-Santarelli covers the Services sector, focusing on stocks such as International Game Technology, Hilton Worldwide Holdings, and Marriott International.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for MGM Growth Properties with a $29.67 average price target, which is a 20.9% upside from current levels.
-In a report issued on April 27, Nomura also maintained a Buy rating on the stock with a $29.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for MGM Growth Properties with a $29.56 average price target, which is a 23.2% upside from current levels.
+In a report released yesterday, Deutsche Bank also reiterated a Buy rating on the stock with a $29.00 price target.

 See today’s analyst top recommended stocks >>